kroesche/ti_driverlib/README.md

 Tag | Comment
 ----|--------
 LM3S-LM4F-9453|This was the last release of StellarisWare that included both the LM3S and LM4F devices before the Tiva rebranding
+LM3S-10636    |Last release of StellarisWare for just the LM3S device.
+After this the LM4F/Tiva devices were split into a separate product.
+This is probably what you should use if you have a LM3S.

 * * * * *